shashankpritam/Insertion-Bias-TE/Minimum_Fitness.md

 ## Introduction

-What is the impact of insertion bias on the minimum fitness of a population during the invasion of transposable elements (TEs)?
+In this simulation we explore the question - What is the impact of insertion bias on the minimum fitness of a population during the invasion of transposable elements (TEs)?

-### Initial conditions

 ## Materials & Methods